lloydmeta/enumeratum/README.md

 ```

 The name is taken from the `toString` method of the particular
 `EnumEntry`.
 This behavior can be changed in two ways.

+#### Manual override of name
-The first is
-to manually override the `def entryName: String` method.
+The first way to change the name behaviour is to manually override the `def entryName: String` method.

 ```scala